-No pain or invasive procedure required for treatment As an FDA-approved treatment option, no side effects directly related to acoustic wave therapy have been reported.
-Mild discomfort after treatment has been reported in a small number of patients and can be treated with over-the-counter pain relievers.
-Read on to learn more about how shockwave therapy for ED works, the possible risks and side effects, and where people can be treated.
+Acoustic wave therapy is an FDA-approved treatment option that does not have any side effects directly related to it.
+However, some patients may experience mild discomfort after the treatment, which can be treated with over-the-counter pain relievers.
+In this article, we will discuss how shockwave therapy for erectile dysfunction works, the possible risks and side effects, and where people can be treated.
 Doctors may refer to shockwave therapy for ED as low-intensity extracorporeal shock wave treatment (LI-ESWT).

 Penile shockwave therapy is still considered experimental, as there is no long-term data available yet.
 Dr. Georgios Hatzichristodoulou, associate professor of urology at Julius-Maximilians University of Wírzburg in Germany, has conducted several of the European studies on the use of shock wave therapy for erectile dysfunction and Peyronie's disease.
 The research on the use of shock wave therapy in Peyronie's disease has shown that it can improve penile pain, but not curvature.The effectiveness and credibility of low-intensity extracorporeal shockwave therapy for ED has been the subject of criticism, according to Dr.